Las Vegas gets in the game: Esports in Sin City

-Now Nevada is preparing to take a place in the growing global sport, similar to the way it has become a centre for championship boxing and mixed martial arts.
+Now Nevada is preparing to take a place in the growing global sport, similar to the way it has become a center for championship boxing and mixed martial arts.

-The state’s Esports Technical Advisory Committee met Monday (18 July) for the second time ever.
+The state’s Esports Technical Advisory Committee met in July for the second time ever.
 Members have set an October timeline to formulate regulations and set a wagering menu for leagues and tournaments for sportsbooks and types of bets accepted, including in-play wagering.

 Its recommendations will be referred to the Nevada Gaming Control Board and Nevada Gaming Commission for approval by the end of the year.

 Esports wagering has been especially slow to take off in Las Vegas, because existing rules require casino sportsbooks to petition state regulators each time they want to take bets on an event.

 Proponents of esports expect that to change with wagering expansion along with the opening of the MSG Sphere at The Venetian scheduled to open in late 2023.

 The Sphere is being touted as one of the most innovative venues ever constructed.

 The main focus will be on concerts but esports will be on the menu along with boxing and mixed martial arts.